SrMorrris/Arduino-USB-Midi-Pedalboard/README.md

  # Arduino-USB-MIDI-Pedalboard

-You can build your Pedal-board with Arduino MEGA for use it in your DAW's (cubase,etc..) or VST plugins (like amplitube,guitar rig,etc..).
+You can build your own Pedal-board with Arduino MEGA for use it in your DAW's (cubase,etc..) or VST plugins (like amplitube,guitar rig,etc..).

 Controlling all parameters via MIDI.

 You can use whatever Arduino board you want..

-If you use a MEGA or UNO, this boards needs to be flashed, in the Atmel8u2 or the Atmel16u2 chip, in order to get the USB-MIDI comunication (the boards in the picture.., can be flashed both) :
+If you use a MEGA or UNO, this boards needs to be flashed, in the Atmel8u2 or the Atmel16u2 chip, in order to get the USB-MIDI comunication.
+ (the boards in this picture.., can be flashed both) :

 ![atmelchips](https://user-images.githubusercontent.com/80991642/187557061-b7158547-1eda-429c-af1a-1262c93e5ed6.jpg)

-Be aware that certain kind of boards can't be flashed..like the CH340G boards.., in this cases you will need another pc-programs in order to get the MIDI comunication (this pc-programs are hairless, loopbe1, midiyoke, etc..).
+Be aware that certain kind of boards can't be flashed..like the CH340G boards.., in this cases you will need another pc-programs in order to achieve the MIDI comunication (this pc-programs are hairless, loopbe1, midiyoke, etc..).

 - This MEGA board can be flashed into HIDUINO,too :